At Broke Hall Primary School, we regard the safeguarding of children as our main priority.

-Alternate Designated Persons: Mrs Barr, Mrs Fairs, Mrs Smith
+Alternate Designated Persons: Mrs Fairs, Mrs Noon, Mrs Naunton, Mrs Abbott

 We support our children’s use of the internet and seek to underpin their knowledge of safe use and protection.
 We provide our students with an awareness of how to stay safe online both in the school environment and beyond.

-For more information please see the Broke Hall Safeguarding Policy or Information Leaflet below.
+For more information please see the Children's Endeavour Trust Child Protection and Safeguarding Policy or Information Leaflet below.
 A hard copy can also be requested from the school office.

-To speak to a member of staff about a safeguarding issue, please contact the school office
+To speak to Mrs Stanford or any other senior leaders about a safeguarding issue, please contact the school office on 01473 729544.

 Guidance and advice for parents and carers can be found on the Suffolk Safeguarding Partnership website.